HOW TO WRITE A COMIC BOOK OR MANGA FOR

 DO NOT TRY TO EMULATE AN ORIGINAL WORK

 Yep.
-That's was a great surprise.
+That was a great surprise.

 I didn't want to make drastic changes like that.
 I think that the beauty of Tom and Huck is their story.
-The two novels are masterpieces of the American Literature.
+The two novels are masterpieces of American Literature.

 I wanted to use Tom and Huck in my comic book.
 But how could I use them without destroying their beauty?
 Definitely, I didn't want to rewrite the two novels.
 It's already been done too many times.